openstates/documentation/policies/state-api-keys.rst

   * Request Form: http://legislation.nysenate.gov/

 * Indiana - http://docs.api.iga.in.gov/api.html
-  * API Key Request Process: TBD
+  * API Key Request Process: Email Bob Amos (bob.amos@iga.in.gov or bamos@iga.in.gov), and include your name, address, phone, email address and company.
+Also indicate that you have read the terms of service at the link above.

 If you're in need of an API key and unable to via these channels please contact a member of the core team to discuss getting access to the development key.